bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise1.md

 * Log into your Azure account and launch a **Cloud Shell** session
 * Download source code using `git` from the workshop [GitHub repository](https://github.com/bluemountaincyber/building-detections-azure)
-* Deploy workshop resources using Terraform and verify resources were successfully created
+* Deploy workshop resources using **Terraform** and verify resources were successfully created

 ## Challenges

 ### Challenge 1: Launch Azure Cloud Shell

-The exercises performed in this workshop are designed to simply use your web browser - no additional tools (e.g., virtual machines, SSH clients) required!
+The exercises performed in this workshop are designed to simply use your web browser—no additional tools like virtual machines (VM) or SSH clients are required!
 Many cloud vendors allow customers to generate a shell session in a vendor-managed container/VM to perform basic tasks.
 We will use this to our advantage to deploy resources, perform attacks, and build our detections.

 Begin by logging into your Azure account and launch a **Cloud Shell** session.

 ??? cmd "Solution"

-    1. Navigate to [https://portal.azure.com](https://portal.azure.com) and sign in with your Microsoft account by typing in your username (1) and clicking **Next** (2).
-On the next page, enter your password (3) and click **Sign in** (4).
+    1. Navigate to [https://portal.azure.com](https://portal.azure.com) and sign in with your Microsoft account by typing in your **username** (1) and clicking **Next** (2).
+On the next page, enter your **password** (3) and click **Sign in** (4).

         ![](../img/3.png ""){: class="w300" }
         ![](../img/4.png ""){: class="w300" }